 Get Dynatrace today and avoid guesswork in facing the complexities of microservices.

 This is the first public release of the Dynatrace WSO2 AM integration.
-In future releases, we’ll focus on responding to your feedback, so please share your thoughts and ideas for improvement with us at Dynatrace Answers.
+In future releases, we’ll focus on responding to your feedback, so please share your thoughts and ideas for improvement with us at Dynatrace Community.